-- 16.10.1.1 a duty to avoid a situation in which the Director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the Trust; - 16.10.1.2 a duty not to accept a benefit from a third party by reason of being a Director or doing (or not doing) anything in that capacity. - 16.10.2 The duty referred to in sub-paragraph 16.10.1.1 of this constitution is not infringed if: - 16.10.2.1 the situation cannot reasonably be regarded as likely to give rise to a conflict of interest; or - 16.10.2.2 the matter has been authorised in accordance with this constitution. - 16.10.3 The duty referred to in sub-paragraph 16.10.1.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest. - 16.10.4 In sub-paragraph 16.10.1.2 of this constitution. "third party" means a person other than: - 16.10.4.1 the Trust; or - 16.10.4.2 a person acting on its behalf. - 16.10.5 If a Director has in any way a direct or indirect interest in a proposed transaction or arrangement with the Trust, which includes a relevant and material interest in a matter as defined in Annex E and at 16.10.10 below, the Director must declare the nature and extent of that interest to the other Directors and it shall be recorded at the earliest opportunity and before the next meeting of the Board of Directors in a register of interests.
+- 16.10.1 The duties that a Director has by virtue of being a Director include in particular: - 16.10.1.1 a duty to avoid a situation in which the Director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the Trust; - 16.10.1.2 a duty not to accept a benefit from a third party by reason of being a Director or doing (or not doing) anything in that capacity. - 16.10.2 The duty referred to in sub-paragraph 16.10.1.1 of this constitution is not infringed if: - the situation cannot reasonably be regarded as likely to give rise to a conflict of interest; or - 16.10.2.2 the matter has been authorised in accordance with this constitution. - 16.10.3 The duty referred to in sub-paragraph 16.10.1.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest. - 16.10.4 In sub-paragraph 16.10.1.2 of this constitution. "third party" means a person other than: - 16.10.4.1 the Trust; or - 16.10.4.2 a person acting on its behalf. - 16.10.5 If a Director has in any way a direct or indirect interest in a proposed transaction or arrangement with the Trust, which includes a relevant and material interest in a matter as defined in Annex E and at 16.10.10 below, the Director must declare the nature and extent of that interest to the other Directors and it shall be recorded at the earliest opportunity and before the next meeting of the Board of Directors in a register of interests.
 Further guidance is also available from the Trust's Conflicts of Interest Policy.
 The Director in question: - 16.10.5.1 shall not be present except with the permission of the Board of Directors in any discussion of the matter; and, - 16.10.5.1 shall not vote on the issue (and if by inadvertence they do remain and vote, their vote shall not be counted).